ItsYangCoder/ftw-b12-journal/journal/2026-09-08-oulad-new-team-new-beginnings.md

 - **What do I want for us?** I want us to feel safe saying “hindi ko gets,” asking for help, and sharing ideas.
 I can miss my old team while still giving this new team the chance to become close.

 ## Mood or meme (optional)

-- Today felt like: **“The dashboard gets the attention, while data infrastructure quietly keeps the whole project alive.”**
 - image from google.com

 ![Dashboard being supported by data infrastructure](../assets/meme-alaking.jpg)